karthikeyan-designs/bpsk-modulator-verilog/README.md

 ## Overview
 This project implements a **Binary Phase Shift Keying (BPSK) modulator** using Verilog HDL, where the carrier signal is modulated based on the input data bit through phase inversion.

-Two carrier generation approaches are explored:
+Two carrier generation approaches are implemented:
-- **LUT-based cosine waveform** using discrete sample storage
+- **LUT-based cosine waveform** using discrete sampled values
-- **Square wave carrier** for simplified modulation comparison
+- **Square wave carrier** for simple and baseline modulation comparison

-- The design is verified through ModelSim simulations, focusing on **synchronous behavior, timing correctness, and phase inversion validation** under different input conditions.
+The design is verified in ModelSim, focusing on **synchronous operation, timing behavior, and correct phase inversion** across different input conditions.

 ---

-## ⚙️ Architecture
+## Architecture

 ![BPSK Architecture](docs/bpsk_block_diagram.png)